 The JBL E55BT won't be ideal for watching video content.
 They perform about as well as most Bluetooth headphones with no low latency codecs at 185ms, so if you need to watch a lot of videos, use them wired.

 The JBL E55BT are decent wireless headphones for every day casual use.
 They're one of the best wireless over-ear headphones we've tested in the budget category.
 They have the same design as the E45BT but with over-ear cups and have about the same performance in most aspects.
 They are a bit more comfortable though.
 Your preference between on-ears and over-ears is what will matter most but the E55BT are slightly pricier.
+See our recommendations for the best noise cancelling over-ear headphones and the best wireless headphones.

 If you prefer a compact on-ear design than the JBL T450BT could be a decent choice, however, the JBL E55BT are much better in most aspects but are bulkier over-ears.
 The E55BT are more premium and durable than the T450BT.
 They sound better, have a longer battery life and can pair with two devices at once.
 They also have a headphone jack so you can use them wired when their battery dies or with your console's controller.
 The T450BT on the other hand, are a bit more lightweight, portable stable for sports than the E55BT.

 The JBL Everest Elite 700 are a better, more customizable headphone overall when compared to the JBL E55BT.
-The Everest Elite 700 support the JBL headphones app and the E55BT do not.
-This gives them access to an EQ, and a lot more customization options, including noise canceling setting for each individual ear cup.
-Also, since the Everest are noise canceling headphones, they do much better in noisy conditions.
+The Everest Elite 700 support the JBL Headphones app, and the E55BT do not.
+This gives them access to an EQ and a lot more customization options, including noise canceling setting for each individual ear cup.
+Also, since the Everest are noise-canceling headphones, they do much better in noisy conditions.
 They also have a better build quality and a more durable design overall.
 On the other hand, the JBL E55BT are more compact and slightly more comfortable, thanks to their lightweight build and the better fit that does not clamp your head as much.

 The Sony MDR-XB950B1 are decently well built wireless headphones for fans of bass heavy music.
 They don't sound as good as the JBL E55BT but have a slightly better build quality.
 They also have a unique bass effect mode to really crank up the bass and they're a bit more customizable thanks to the Sony| headphones connect app.
 If you really like a lot of bass with your music but also want to be able to EQ it depending on the track, the Sony are a good choice.
 However, the JBL perform slightly better out-of-the-box and they're a bit more comfortable too.